-- Inflationsindekserede obligationer.
+- Inflationsindekserede obligationer

 The nominelle obligationer is the classic government benchmark bond.
 These bonds pay a fixed interest every year and are redeemed in full at the maturity date.
 The maturity periods of these bonds are always longer than a year.

 These bonds also always have maturities of more than a year and the Danish National Bank pays out the inflation-increased value of the bond on the maturity date.

-- You could wrap $1 bills around the Earth 510 times with the debt amount.
+- You could wrap $1 bills around the Earth 546 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 14,300 km, or 8,885 miles high.
+- If you lay $1 bills on top of each other they would make a pile 15,315 km, or 9,516 miles high.

 - That's equivalent to 0.04 trips to the Moon.

 Interested in Trading Commodities?